A Tribute to Aaron Copland

 Aaron Copland was one of the best known and most respected composers of the 20th century.

-He has been called the "Dean of American Composers" due to his many compositions, writings, teaching and conducting skills.
+He has been called the "Dean of American Composers" due to his many compositions, writings, and conducting skills.
 Also his years of teaching other composers, including very famous ones like his friend, Leonard Bernstein.

 Among his most popular works are: